VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

 then i replace my code in Area>customer>views>Home>Index.cshtml with provided code and replace id with ID in this part i add new code to Productrepositry.cs about added new fileds like listprice, price and price50

+3.15pm
+then i replace my modify my code in repositry.cs and i get this code from provided github repositry after that i get some error then i click on show potenial error and i fix my all errors then i run my application ... update-datbase in pm console....